Game Preview: Raptors vs Thunder | Toronto Raptors

 Leading into tonight’s game:

-- Injury report: For the Raptors, Kyle Lowry (sprained right ankle) is listed as questionable.
+- Injury report: For the Raptors, Kyle Lowry (sprained right ankle) is out.
 For the Thunder, Andre Roberson (left patellar tendon) is out.
-Nerlens Noel (left quad contusion) is listed as questionable.

-- Away and home: Wednesday’s game is the first of two consecutive games against the Thunder.
-While Toronto is on the road in Oklahoma City for Wednesday, the two teams will end up in Toronto to close the week when the Raptors will host the Thunder at Scotiabank Arena on Friday.
-After Wednesday’s game, the Raptors have just one road game remaining against a Western Conference opponent and it will be when they close out their regular season in Minnesota against the Timberwolves.
+- Hello again: Friday’s game will be the second in a back-to-back set with the Thunder that began in Oklahoma City on Wednesday with a 123-114 overtime victory for the Raptors.
+Wednesday’s win gave Toronto its 21st victory against a Western Conference opponent, a new single-season franchise record.
+Toronto started its 21st starting lineup in Wednesday's game, after using just 12 starting lineups a season ago as the team continues to deal with injury woes as of late.

-- Recent history: Toronto enters Wednesday’s game following a dominant 128-92 victory over the New York Knicks on Monday.
-The Thunder are hoping to bounce back after a 116-107 loss at home to the Miami Heat on Monday.
-Though Paul George had a game-high 31 points to go with nine rebounds, five assists, two steals and two blocked shots, the Thunder missed Russell Westbrook who missed the game due to a suspension after picking up his 16th technical of the season against the Golden State Warriors on Saturday.
+- Recent history: This is the 29th time in franchise history that the Raptors have played the same opponent in consecutive games during the regular season.
+It last happened Dec.
+21-23, 2017, against the Philadelphia 76ers.
+Toronto enters Friday’s game having won two straight while the Thunder are eager to get back in the winning column after dropping their last four games.

 Extra Assists